DuttonLab/kvasir/README.md

 $ pip install kvasirHGT
 ```

-Take a look at the docs <!-- TODO add link -->
+Take a look [at the docs](http://kvasir.readthedocs.io/en/latest/) for usage information.